momentohq/public-dev-docs/docs/cache/develop/authentication/api-keys.md

 ## Creating an API key

-While it is possible to create API keys via the Momento SDK, it is generally recommended to use the [Momento console](https://console.gomomento.com/tokens).
-This allows you to monitor and maintain your long-lived keys visually, making sure you don't accidentally open up a security hole in your account.
+While it is possible to create API keys via the Momento SDK, the simplest way to create them is to use the [Momento console](https://console.gomomento.com/tokens).

 ### Step 1: Sign up or log into the Momento console